moo-farah/personal-site/README.md

   - Side projects
 - **Gear** - Equipment and setup showcase
   - Desk Setup, Recording Gear, PC Gear (mirrors Amazon storefront lists)
-  - Data lives in `src/data/gear.ts`; update that file when you change your [Amazon lists](https://www.amazon.com/shop/phillipche) (Amazon does not provide an API for storefront lists, so sync is manual)
+  - Data lives in `src/data/gear.ts`; update that file when you change your [Amazon lists](Amazon does not provide an API for storefront lists, so sync is manual)

 ### Animations
 - Page transitions